-Jose Jimenez is in his fifth season as an assistant coach for his alma mater.
+Jose Jimenez is in his sixth season as an assistant coach for his alma mater.
 In his first season on staff, he was part of the 2013 NCAA national championship team after winning a pair of titles as a player.

 He won his second national championship as a coach in 2015, as he was also the team's first base and hitting coach.